Last Updated on18 minutes to read

 It’s ideal when the person managing the referral program is able to easily edit the program on their own.
 Without this option, their IT department would be coding the program by hand.
 Generally speaking, software allows the referral program manager to make changes without a fuss, therefore alleviating that added effort from IT.
 Since many platforms have a user-friendly interface, the program manager can make updates quickly and seamlessly.

-5) It doesn’t make financial sense/cents to pay for incentives and for the referral system themselves
+5. It doesn’t make sense to pay for referral systems

 I’m a small business and my product is something that people won’t like sharing publicly.
 I’m concerned about spending money on software.
 The product I sell has pretty thin margins, so it’s difficult to give additional incentives or discounts without eating away at my margin.